OwlFlyFine/logrotate/README.md

-# Dockerized Logrotate Fork Version of kubeopsskills
+# Dockerized Logrotate Forked Version of BlackLabelOps

 This container can crawl for logfiles and rotate them.
 It is a side-car container for containers that write logfiles and need a log rotation mechanism.
 Just hook up some containers and define your